mbrukman/why-svelte/readme.md

 As as result, you’ll need more specialized tools and a little more framework-specific knowledge.
-Additionally, if you account for a hypothetical disaster scenario, you’ll be slightly more locked into using Svelte once you start, because its language extensions increase the difficulty of converting Svelte components to another framework.
+Additionally, Svelte's language extensions increase the cost of converting existing Svelte components to another framework for those rare unfortunate times.

 Rich Harris is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx),